Candid-9/candid-9.github.io/README.md

-Candid9 is a fun service for capturing candid photos in public and sharing back to the subject!
+Candid9 is a fun service for taking portaits of strangers in public and sharing back to the subject!

 Here is a sequence of events for how the app works: